PavanMudigondaTR/javascript-bro-code/17-logical-operators/README.md

 | true | false | false |
 | false | true | false |
 | false | false | false |

+**From transcript:** "Both these conditions need to be true.
+This is true AND this is true, so we will execute this code.
+If one of these was false, we don't execute it at all - we'll skip over it."

 **All conditions must be true for AND to return true**